kyzooghost/blockchain-developer-bootcamp-final-project/README.md

     npm run test-ganache

-This will deploy the Pharmacy smart contract onto your Ganache instance, as well as a frontend connected to the smart contract at http://localhost:3000/
+This will deploy the Pharmacy smart contract onto your Ganache instance, and then serve a frontend connected to the smart contract at http://localhost:3000/

 ## DEPLOYING ON RINKEBY

+To deploy on Rinkeby, you will need to provide your own private key and Rinkeby API key.
+Go to line 43 of truffle-config.js and insert them:

+    provider: () => new PrivateKeyProvider(YOUR_PRIVATE_KEY, YOUR_RINKEBY_API_KEY),

+Then type

+    npm run build-rinkeby

+This will deploy a new instance of the Pharmacy smart contract on Rinkeby, and then serve a frontend connected to the smart contract at http://localhost:3000/

 ## TESTING